 Cargo Literary explores the things that we carry: the images, the stories, and the scenes that make us who we are today.
 Traveling invites us to shift our perspectives and asks us to draw upon the unfamiliar.
 Traveling seeks intention, requires communication.

-Contributing Nonfiction Editor Kathy Large is going to be spending the winter of 2016 living in Rome, Italy to explore the pleasures and challenges of discovering a new country and a new language.
-A year ago, she retired after working in public broadcasting in Canada over a span of more than 35 years.
-She lived in all three Maritime provinces – Prince Edward Island, Nova Scotia and New Brunswick, performing a variety of roles in radio, television and digital journalism at the Canadian Broadcasting Corporation (CBC).
+Contributing Nonfiction Editor Kathy Large spent the winter of 2016 living in Rome, Italy to explore the pleasures and challenges of discovering a new country and a new language.
+Two years ago, she retired after working in public broadcasting in Canada over a span of more than 35 years.
+She has lived in all three Maritime provinces – Prince Edward Island, Nova Scotia and New Brunswick, performing a variety of roles in radio, television and digital journalism at the Canadian Broadcasting Corporation (CBC).
 She was a reporter in Prince Edward Island for the supper hour news program and also filed stories to regional and national programs about Prince Edward Island politics.
 Her most cherished job was a five year period when she was the producer of a regional radio documentary program where she produced work by CBC journalists, freelancers and created her own audio documentaries.
 Her last position before retirement was program manager for CBC Radio in Nova Scotia.
 When not in Rome, she will be living close to nature in North Granville, Prince Edward Island.

 Contributing Nonfiction Editor Laura Michele Diener is an associate professor of medieval history and women’s studies at Marshall University in Huntington, West Virginia.
 She received her PhD in history from The Ohio State University and has studied at Vassar College, Newnham College, Cambridge, and most recently, Vermont College of Fine Arts.
 Her creative writing has appeared in The Catholic Worker, Lake Effect, Appalachian Heritage,and Cargo Literary Magazine, and she is a regular contributor to Yes!
 Magazine and Numéro Cinq .